cognesy/instructor-php/README.md

 ## Get Started

 Installing Instructor is simple.
-Run following command in your terminal and you're on your way to a smoother data handling experience!
+Run following command in your terminal, and you're on your way to a smoother data handling experience!

 ```bash
 composer install cognesy/instructor-php